capella-ben/microPython_AMIS-30543/README.md

 I have tested this on the Raspberry Pi Pico only.

-This library also includes functions to actually move a motor with and without acceleration.
+This library also includes functions to move a motor with and without acceleration.